Explore the vast depository of SWMENA data using our research tools

 Project Summary

 IFES and the Institute for Women’s Policy Research (IWPR) have united their years of experience in research and capacity building to enhance the status of women in the Middle East and North Africa.
-Through comparative and country-specific surveys, the project measures how women in Lebanon, Morocco and Yemen see themselves as members of society, the economy and the polity.
-Using the information obtained from the surveys, the project seeks to build capacity of local NGOs seeking to improve women’s well-being by providing them with tools to develop policy recommendations and skills for working on advocacy campaigns.
+Through comparative and country-specific surveys, the project measured how women in Lebanon, Morocco and Yemen see themselves as members of society, the economy and the polity.
+Using the information obtained from the surveys, the project has built the capacity of local NGOs seeking to improve women’s well-being by providing them with tools to develop policy recommendations and skills for working on advocacy campaigns.

-The project will deliver on a number of major outcomes:
+The project has delivered on a number of major outcomes:

 1- Improved availability of useful and effective data to analyze women’s status in politics, economy, society and family